 You have a different number of inmails per month depending on the linkedin premium offer you chose:

 - 50 inmails per month with Sales Navigator

 - 5 inmails per month with Linkedin Premium Career

 - 15 inmails per month with Linkedin Premium Business

 - 30 inmails per month with Recruiter Lite

 - 150 inmails per month with Linkedin Recruiter

 Pretty simple.
 The more you pay, the more you have inmails.

 With any linkedin premium subscription, you can have access to the entire list of people who visited your profile in the last 90 days

-You can even apply filter on this list to search for specific people.
+You can even apply filter on profiles views to search for specific linkedin users.